rikhuijzer/cache-install/README.md

 ## Inputs

 - `key` - An explicit key for restoring and saving the cache
+- `restore-keys` - An ordered list of keys to use for restoring the cache if no cache hit occurred for key
 - `nix_version` - Nix version, defaults to `nixos-unstable`
 - `nix_file` - Nix file, defaults to `default.nix`